 - 6 large garlic cloves, smashed and peeled

-- 1. Place the potatoes in a pot, add ample cold water to cover, and bring to a boil.
-Cook over medium heat until the potatoes are tender but not falling apart, about 20 minutes, depending on the size.
+- 1. Place the potatoes in a pot, add enough cold water to cover, and bring to a boil.
+Cook over medium heat until the potatoes are tender but not falling apart, about 20 minutes, depending on the size of the potatoes.
 Using a slotted spoon, remove the potatoes and let drain.
 Set aside until cool enough to handle.

 - 2. Meanwhile, using a small, sharp knife or a vegetable peeler, peel the skin from the tough lower stalks of the rapini, which is to say, most of the bottom portion of the stalk.
 (If your rapini has super slender stalks, don’t bother peeling them.)
 Cut the stems crosswise into 1 1/2- to 3-inch lengths.
 Return the potato cooking water to a boil, adding a little additional water.
 When boiling, add the rapini along with the salt, cover partially, and simmer until the stalks are tender but not mushy, maybe 2 to 5 minutes, depending on the thickness of the stalks.
 Drain the greens, reserving a little of the cooking liquid.
 Set aside.

 - 3. Pry the skin from the potatoes (it should come off easily with your fingertips) and cut each potato lengthwise into quarters, then cut each quarter crossways into slices about 1/4 to 1/2 inch thick or so.

 - 4. In a skillet or saucepan large enough to accommodate the potatoes and the greens, warm 3 tablespoons of the olive oil over medium heat.
 Add the garlic and sauté until nicely softened but not colored, 2 to 4 minutes.
 Transfer the garlic to a bowl.